Separating Oblivious and Adaptive Models of Variable Selection: Introduction

 We prove Theorem~\ref{thm:l_inf_norm_bound_model1} through a simple three-stage method (Algorithm~\ref{alg:IHT+OLS}).
 Our algorithm first uses iterative hard thresholding (IHT) \cite{blumensath2009iterative}, an $\ell_2$ sparse recovery algorithm, to obtain a warm start.
 It then estimates the support via thresholding, and solves ordinary least squares on the learned support.
 For general sub-Gaussian measurements, the error of Theorem~\ref{thm:for-each-informal} can exceed $\norms{\mx^\top \vxi}_\infty$, but by at most a logarithmic factor; we give a detailed discussion in Sections~\ref{ssec:phase3} and~\ref{ssec:expand_r}.

-To our knowledge, this is the first such estimator which achieves these guarantees for $\ell_\infty$ sparse recovery which runs in nearly-linear time.\footnote{Nearly-linear time methods have also been developed based on decoding expander graph-based measurements, but typically require explicit design of the measurement matrix.
-Moreover, these results often operate in the noiseless setting, or only give $\ell_\infty$ recovery under a minimum signal strength assumption; see Section~\ref{ssec:related} for a discussion.} We note that qualitatively similar guarantees were known for classical estimators such as LASSO \cite{wainwright2019high}; however, their results were stated for a different notion of error (although we show that these notions are equivalent in Appendix~\ref{app:discuss_gaussian_noise} under the oblivious Model~\ref{model:for_each}).
-Moreover, LASSO-style estimators are based on linear programming, which can be computationally cumbersome compared to our result in Theorem~\ref{thm:for-each-informal}.
+To our knowledge, this is the first such polynomial-time estimator which achieves these guarantees for $\ell_\infty$ sparse recovery using $\approx k \log d$ samples.\footnote{Nearly-linear time methods have also been developed based on decoding expander graph-based measurements, but typically require explicit design of the measurement matrix.
+Moreover, these results often operate in the noiseless setting, or only give $\ell_\infty$ recovery under a minimum signal strength assumption; see Section~\ref{ssec:related} for a discussion.} In particular, Theorem~\ref{thm:for-each-informal} improves upon the current state-of-the-art (LASSO-based) estimator for Problem~\ref{prob:linfty_sparse} under Model~\ref{model:for_each} from \cite{wainwright2019high}, which requires $\Omega(k^2)$ measurements to achieve a comparable error rate (cf.\ Remark~\ref{remark:compare_error}).

-Finally, Theorem~\ref{thm:l_inf_norm_bound_model1} impleies an improved runtime for a recent state-of-the-art algorithm for Bayesian sparse linear regression by \cite{KumarSTZ25}.
+Finally, Theorem~\ref{thm:l_inf_norm_bound_model1} implies an improved runtime for a recent state-of-the-art algorithm for Bayesian sparse linear regression by \cite{KumarSTZ25}.
 We discuss this application in more detail in Appendix~\ref{app:sample}.

 \paragraph{Adaptive sparse recovery.} Our second main result is a new set of nearly-matching upper and lower bounds for the adaptive model (Model~\ref{model:adv_noise}) of variable selection and $\ell_\infty$ sparse recovery.